Federal and State Programs, Scholarships, and Tuitions Rates

 Monetary Award Program (MAP)

 This program provides need-based grants for undergraduate students to help pay tuition.
 The student must meet Illinois residency requirements.
 Students apply for the MAP grant when they complete the Free Application for Federal Student Aid (FAFSA) form.
 Eligibility restrictions apply to students who file their FAFSA after application deadlines established each year by the Illinois Student Assistance Commission.
 Award amounts and established deadlines for this grant are subject to change based upon state appropriations.
+Eligibility for a MAP grant is tracked by the equivalent number of quarter credit hours of MAP benefits paid on the student’s behalf (MAP Paid Credit Hours).
+There is a limit of 75 MAP Paid Credit Hours that can be paid while students are classified as a freshman or sophomore.
+If this maximum is reached, students must attain junior status for their MAP grant eligibility to resume.
+The maximum number of MAP Paid Credit Hours is capped at 135.

 Federal Pell Grant Program

 The Federal Pell Grant is an award for undergraduate students.
 Eligibility is determined by the Department of Education using a standard formula to evaluate the information submitted on the Free Application for Federal Student Aid (FAFSA).
 The amount of the Federal Pell Grant award varies from year-to-year depending on annual government appropriations and student eligibility.
+A student can receive a Federal Pell Grant for no more than six years.

 Federal Supplemental Educational Opportunity Grant Program (SEOG)